Roger Goodell: Handling of Deflategate and Tom Brady suspension backlash

 Berman vacated Brady's suspension on September 3, citing a lack of fair due process.
 Analysts criticized Goodell for his violation of due process in order to uphold an extreme punishment and his arrogance in presuming he superseded the NFL's rules.
 Wetzel stated that "Judge Berman didn't declare Brady innocent on Thursday; he declared the NFL guilty of violating federal law in trying to declare Brady guilty."
 Michael Hurley of CBS Boston pointed out that the NFL's case was centered on Article 46 of the league's Collective Bargaining Agreement (CBA), but Berman cited Article 46 as evidence that the league had used unfair process.

 The NFL announced it would appeal Judge Berman's decision just hours after the suspension was overturned.
 The appeal hearing was held March 3, 2016.
 At the hearing the three-judge panel of the United States Court of Appeals for the Second Circuit scrutinized Players Association lawyer Jeffrey L. Kessler more intensely than NFL lawyer Paul Clement, with Circuit Judge Denny Chin even stating that "the evidence of ball tampering is compelling, if not overwhelming."

 On April 25, 2016, the Second Circuit reinstated Brady's four-game suspension for the 2016 NFL season.
 Circuit Judge Barrington Daniels Parker, Jr., joined by Circuit Judge Chin, wrote that they could not "second-guess" the arbitration but were merely determining it "met the minimum legal standards established by the Labor Management Relations Act of 1947".
 Circuit Chief Judge Robert Katzmann dissented, writing that the NFL's fines for using stickum were "highly analogous" and that here "the Commissioner was doling out his own brand of industrial justice."
 On May 21, 2015, The Washington Post published an article that Goodell's efforts to harshly suspend Brady were "part of a personal power play", supporting public claims that he was simply trying to demonstrate authority within the league.

-US national anthem protests
+Suppression of US national anthem protests

-On May 23, 2018, Commissioner Goodell and NFL owners approved a new policy requiring all players to stand during the national anthem or given the option to stay in the locker room during the national anthem.
+On May 23, 2018, Commissioner Goodell and NFL owners approved a new policy requiring all players to stand during the national anthem or be given the option to stay in the locker room during the national anthem.
 Any players from an NFL team who protested the anthem while on the field would become subject to discipline from the league.
 In addition, the teams as a whole would be subject to punishment and other forms of discipline from the NFL as a result.

-In light of the renewed Black Lives Matter protests after the murder of George Floyd at the hands of Minneapolis police, he has recanted this position, encouraging players to speak their minds more freely.
+In light of the renewed Black Lives Matter protests after the murder of George Floyd at the hands of Minneapolis police, he recanted this position, encouraging players to speak their minds more freely.